nurulcse7/dental-care-client/README.md

 `server-side` [Click here](https://github.com/nurulcse7/dental-care-server)

 ### Description
-- In this project implement for dental care services who need to specialist Dentist.
-Here people can take a dental service their flexible time slot with service categories.
-Also he/she can one more services in a day but not same time.
-- Customer/user can't take a service without login and login form also validation implemented, such as  full name is required, password must be 6 characters, need a uppercase (CAPITAL) and a special character (!@#$&*).
+- This project implements dental care services that need a specialist Dentist.
+Here people can take a dental service in their flexible time slot with service categories.
+Also, he/she can do one more service in a day but not at the same time.
+The user can't take a service without login and login form also validation implemented, such as full name is required, password must be 6 characters, need a uppercase (CAPITAL) and a special character (!@#$&*).
+- Admin can manage the whole website, and also he manages users, Doctors like to add or delete.
 - Implement user email verification enable
+- Authentication with Firebase and Authorization with JSON WEB TOKEN (JWT)
 - This project frontend start with Create-react-app (ReactJS)
 - Design by Tailwindcss with daisyUI Component
 - Backend start with NodeJS and ExpressJS
 - Connect server with MongoDB Database
 - Implement CRUD operation
+- Payment Gateway implement with Stripe
+- Email sending service with Nodemailer and Mailgun
 - Every section completed after code push on GitHub

 ---